joemarlo/causal-tool/writeup/writeup.md

 ## Fundamental problem of causal inference

 The first page sets the foundation for why causal inference is necessary.
 It's illustrates a simple example of an experiment involving heart disease.
 Directed acyclic graphs (DAGs) help formalize the concepts visually.
-The conclusion of the page includes a mathematically formalization to baseline users in the notation.
+The conclusion of the page includes a mathematical formalization to baseline users in the notation.

 ## Randomization